privacybydesign/irmago/README.md

 * The option `./...` makes sure all tests are run.
 You can also limit the number of tests by only running the tests from a single directory or even from a single file, for example only running all tests in the directory `./internal/sessiontest`.
 When you only want to execute one single test, for example the `TestDisclosureSession` test, you can do this by adding the option `-run TestDisclosureSession`.
 * The option `-p 1` is necessary to prevent parallel execution of tests.
 Most tests use file manipulation and therefore tests can interfere.

+### Running the tests using Docker

+You can run the tests using the command below.
+By default, all tests are run one-by-one without parallel execution.

+    docker-compose run test

+You can override the default command by specifying command line options for `go test` manually, for example:

+    docker-compose run test ./internal/sessiontest -run TestDisclosureSession

+We always enforce the `-p 1` option to be used (see [above](#running-the-tests-manually)).

 ### Running without PostgreSQL or MailHog